Clergy

 Rabbi's Blog

-Rabbi Tobin holds four university degrees: a B.S. in Foreign Service from Georgetown University; an M.A. in Religion from Syracuse University; a Master's of Hebrew Letters from the University of Judaism (now American Jewish University); and another M.A. in Judaic Studies from the Jewish Theological Seminary.
-He came to B’nai Shalom in 2011.
+Rabbi Tobin holds six university degrees: a B.S. in Foreign Service from Georgetown University (1988); an M.A. in Religion from Syracuse University (1992); a Master's of Hebrew Letters from the University of Judaism (now American Jewish University, 1994); a B.S. in Homeland Security (2020), and ordination accompanied by an M.A. in Judaic Studies from the Jewish Theological Seminary (1999).
+He is currently a doctoral candidate at the Spertus Institute of Jewish Studies in Chicago.

 RABBI EMERITUS STANLEY L. ASEKOFF